virialvill/all-the-news-react/README.md

 export default App;
 ```

-Note that the data is not in the format expected by Nav.js.
+Note that our app just broke because the data is not in the format expected by Nav.js.

-Nav.js
+Edit Nav.js:

 ```js
 import React from 'react';